alecksphillips/seaMassValidation/README.md

 install.packages("devtools")
 ```

-Then to install seaMass, or upgrade to the latest version, simply run:
+Then to install seaMassValidation, or upgrade to the latest version, simply run:

 ```
 devtools::install_github("biospi/seaMassValidation", dependencies = TRUE)
 ```

+This will also install seaMass, MSstats and MSqRob.
 To upgrade to the latest version of seaMassValidation, simply run this line again.